April 8, 2026

 Let’s look at four of the most important and universal stages in a typical employee journey map: recruiting, hiring, onboarding and training, and continual training and development.

-Recruiting
+Recruiting stage

 The first step in employee journey mapping happens before employees even begin working for your company.
 The recruitment stage is all about finding the right people for your company, empowering them to bring their best selves to each step in the hiring process, and choosing the right candidate for the job.

-Employee perspectives & goals
+Employee perspectives and goals

 • Finding a job that meets their salary and benefits needs